 I should have noted that in the height of summer, July, I was running the same drip system for 30 minutes every two days (every other day).
 My summer vegetables did well on this regimen.

 I finished my answer by saying that a good way to get started is by shooting in the middle, say 45 minutes every three days, and then watching how the plants respond.
 Is there any wilting, especially after the sun cools in late afternoon?
 Then raise the time to an hour or decrease the interval to two days and see if it makes enough of a difference.
 Or does the surface of the soil still appear wet after the three-day interval (when it’s time to run it again)?
 Then decrease the time to 30 minutes or lengthen the interval to four days.

 If the surface of the soil still appears wet (dark in color) after your scheduled interval, then you shouldn’t water again yet because you’ll be watering too frequently and either wasting water or drowning your plants, or both.
-Dig down and you’ll find that most vegetables in most soils don’t have roots closer to the surface than about an inch below.
+Dig down and you’ll find that most vegetables in most soils don’t have roots within an inch of the soil surface.
 Moisture in that upper inch is therefore nearly useless to the plants.
 That upper inch of soil is also quite vulnerable to evaporation from the sun.
 Wait to water again until the soil is no longer wet where the vegetable roots are — that’s an inch deep and deeper.

 The short of it: Start with something like 45 minutes every three days, observe, and adjust.

 This is for now, October.
 In winter, I’d start from 45 minutes every five days and be at the ready to stop the system from running if there’s rain.
 In spring, I’d start from 45 minutes every three days (just like fall).
 In summer, I’d start from 45 minutes every two days.